jayunit100/Impala/HCFS.md

 Now your fixed up HdfsUri will be in Impalas client.
 You need to now make sure that impala reads in the right configuration files.
 Otherwise, you'll get a "no scheme for filesystem" error if you have a non hdfs uri.

+NOTE:  class name for HdfsUri changed ... need to update this.

 ### The thrift part of impala is not well documented yet, and seems to be implemented by the "buildall.sh",